 |Creation date:||7/29/09 2:56 PM|

-|Last modified on:||7/29/09 2:56 PM|
+|Last modified on:||12/11/18 3:24 PM|

 One common problem faced by users in countries other than the United States is the formatting of decimal values.
 Many countries use a comma as a decimal separator instead of a dot, which is used in the US.

 By default, Oracle expects a period (.) for the decimal character and a comma (,) for the thousands character.
 These values are often changed for localization and for some financial applications.

 Run the following query to see the default settings on your server.